-Join us for a summer of liberation, arts, healing, and community!
+Join us for a summer of liberation, arts, embodiment, healing and community!

 Tuesdays - Fridays, 10am - 3pm

-Youth are encouraged to apply as either as a SJLA participant or a SJLA Youth Staff Fellow.
-In order to be eligible for the SJLA Fellowship Program youth must be age 14+ with valid working papers.
-If you are interested in joining SJLA (or know a youth who would be a good fit), or you have any questions please email hello@kitesnest.org and we will email you when summer application open.
-We are currently accepting applications for our Spring 2025 semester.
+Youth are encouraged to apply as either as a SJLA participant or a SJLA Youth Staff Fellow*.
+In order to be eligible for the SJLA Fellowship Program youth must be age 16+ with valid working papers.

 MORE ABOUT HOW to apply:

-attending SJLA as youth participant in Spring 2025?
+Interested in attending SJLA as youth participant in Summer 2025?

-• Orientation for Fellows is a required three-day training and team-building experience before all participants join SJLA.
+Orientation for youth staff is a required multi-day training and team-building experience before all participants join SJLA.
 Orientation is mandatory for all Senior Fellows.
-Dates TBD
+Training this summer will take place the week of July 7th (exact dates TBD).

-• All Fellows (ages 14-19 with current working card) must complete an application to be hired as staff for the program, as well as an in-person interview.
+All youth staff (ages 14-19 with current working card) must complete an application to be hired as staff for the program, as well as an in-person interview.
 Fellows are also encouraged to apply for a position through the NY Summer Youth Employment Program of Columbia Greene Workforce.

-• There are limited paid Senior Fellow positions and priority goes to youth who have been Junior Fellow participants in the program and those in the NY Summer Youth Employment Program.
-If you’d like to apply for a Senior Fellowship next year, it’s helpful to be a Junior Fellow participant first, so consider joining us this summer!
+There are limited paid positions and priority goes to youth who have been participants in the program and those in the NY Summer Youth Employment Program.
+If you’d like to apply for a paid position next year, it’s helpful to be an unpaid participant in the program first, so consider joining us this summer!

-• Youth staff Fellowship positions are limited.
+Youth staff positions are limited.
 Please fill out an application here to be considered.

 Email hello@kitesnest.org or call 518-241-3540 with any questions.